RedisLabs/gkemarketplace/README.md

 # Overview

-This document describes installation process for [Redis Enterprise](https://github.com/RedisLabs/redis-enterprise-k8s-docs) via GKE Market Place.
-There are two ways to install Redis Enterprise in GKE, one using GKE Console UI or using CLI.
+This document describes the installation process for [Redis Enterprise](https://github.com/RedisLabs/redis-enterprise-k8s-docs) via Google Cloud Marketplace.
+There are two ways to install Redis Enterprise in GKE, one using GCP Console UI and using CLI.

 ## Quick install with Google Cloud Marketplace (from GKE Console)

 Get up and running with a few clicks!
 Install this Redis Enterprise app to a Google Kubernetes Engine cluster using Google Cloud Marketplace.
-You can do this from the Applications tab in the GKE page in the Cloud Console.
+You can do this from the Applications tab in the [GKE listing page](https://console.cloud.google.com/marketplace/product/redislabs-public/redis-enterprise) in the Cloud Console.

 ## Manual install (CLI)